finnbergquist/finnbergquist.github.io/README.md

 ## Introduction

 This is my personal portfolio website built with React.
-The purpose of this website is to showcase my skills, projects, and experience to potential employers, collaborators, and clients.
-It's a single-page application (SPA) designed to provide a seamless and interactive user experience.
+The purpose of this website is to showcase my skills, projects, and experience to potential employers, and collaborators.

 ## Features